techsoft3d/KinematicsToolkit/README.md

 ## Using the Editor
 **The Editor is currently in an experimetal state.
 Work on docs is in pogress.**

-Here is how to starting the editor locally when using Visual Studio Code Live Server plugin:
+Here is how to start the editor locally when using Visual Studio Code Live Server plugin:

 <http://127.0.0.1:5500/dev/viewer.html?scs=models/microengine.scs>